Classic DOS Games

 Using our resources to actively contribute to the cause

-Classic DOS Games isn't just about storing old games on a hard drive.
+RGB Classic Games isn't just about storing old games on a hard drive.
 Hundreds of classic games can no longer be enjoyed because their publishers have discontinued them.
 This site aims to take an active role in the preservation of the DOS games legacy by encouraging copyright holders to make their games available, either for sale or as freeware.
-One way we accomplish this is to petition copyright holders to revive their games.
-Please support our efforts by signing one of our petitions.

 Giving back to the authors